Keith-S-Thompson/the-flat-trantor-society/005-c-standard-quibbles.md

 address.
 (Evaluating an expression for its l-value might well involve computing an address internally.)

-I've tried and failed to find a reference for these definitions, but a footnote in section 6.3.2.1 of the C standard:
+I've tried <strike>and failed</strike> to find a reference for these definitions, but a footnote in section 6.3.2.1 of the C standard:

     The name "lvalue" comes originally from the assignment expression **`E1 = E2`**, in which the left operand **`E1`** is required